Next: 6.

 being identified.
 We have sorted Table 3 by a simple distance given by

-and it is clear that a significant fraction have large (40 out of 150 accepted identifications have ).
+and it is clear that a significant fraction have large

 Many of our proposed identifications involved asteroids recently discovered.
 This is just the `new lode' effect, that is these orbits had been subjected to a less extensive search for identifications.
 However, some of these are still quite interesting because of the very long time span between the two observed arcs, for example, we have been credited with discovering three identifications that link asteroids originally discovered during the 1960 Palomar-Leiden survey to objects discovered in 1999.
 Since many new asteroids are discovered every month, we can expect to continue to find such new cases after each monthly update.